jsphpndr/covid-api-bahamas/README.md

 # COVID-19 API Bahamas

-This is a read-only, public API is an open-source project created by [https://josephpinder.com](Joseph Pinder) to make The Government of The Bahamas' COVID-19 Reports available and accessible for data presentation, manipulation and analysis.
+This is a read-only, public API is an open-source project created by [Joseph Pinder](https://josephpinder.com) to make The Government of The Bahamas' COVID-19 Reports available and accessible for data presentation, manipulation and analysis.

 ## Contribution